FluffyScript/OrderManagementExercise/OrderManagementAPI/README.md

 Step 2.
 In root folder of solution, run : "docker-compose up"

 Step 3.
 Run the application (dotnet run in API folder or F5 in visual studio)
-- necessarry Because the developer wasn't able to properly expose the API container, we also need to run the app.
+- wasn't able to properly expose the API container, we also need to run the app.

+# Notes
+- For applying a migration to the database, just go to the OrderManagementAPI folder and run "dotnet-ef database update"
+- Event sourcing was added, since the use of a message bus and events.
+- Product implementation is not fully completed.
+- Integration tests do not fully respect TestPriority order.

 #Requirements
 Our company is migration from monolith architecture to microservices architecture.
 Now we must